Noah Musingku: Bougainville conflict

+Pei Mure Association

+In the early- to mid-1990s, Musingku started a get-rich-quick scheme, the Pei Mure Association, with his brother, Messach Autahe, and attempted to involve it in the ongoing peace process.
+Musingku and Autahe invented a backstory along with the scheme.
+Pei Mure ("the law of King Pei") was the supposed legal code of Papaala, the ancient kingdom from where the earliest Bougainvilleans came.
+The pair claimed that a conclave of chiefs had revived Pei Mure in 1922 and supplemented it with plans for a global banking system.
+However, their story and all of its elements, including Pei Mure and Papaala, were entirely fictional.

+In 1995, Musingku proposed a peace plan based on supposed customary practices invented by the Pai Mure Association.
+It contained ten steps that ended with giving Musingku and Autahe over a million dollars.
+The government of Papua New Guinea and the Bougainville Transitional Government seriously considered the plan, but it was rejected because of its high costs and dubious foundations.
+However, the Pai Mure Association was paid for travel from Port Moresby, the capital of PNG, to Bougainville.

 U-Vistract

-In 1997, seven years after the unilateral declaration of independence, the Bougainville Revolutionary Army was in control of the island, but its leadership split into factions.
-Ona was in control of the army, and sought full independence.
+Get-rich-quick schemes proliferated in Papua New Guinea after the 1997 Asian financial crisis that destabilized the national economy.
+Musingku registered his own, U-Vistract Finance Corporation Limited (also known as U-Vistract Financial Systems Ltd.), with the PNG Investment Promotion Authority in 1988.

+U-Vistract presented itself as a financial institution.
+In reality, it was a type of fraud known as a Ponzi scheme, which pays off investors with investments from newer investors rather than profit generated from genuine financial activities.

 Australian Securities and Investments Commission (ASIC) found U-Vistract to be an unlicensed securities and investment program.

 Within a few years, some 70,000 Papua New Guineans had deposited K350 million into U-Vistract alone.
 U-Vistract also attracted followers in Australia, Solomon Islands and Fiji.
 In Australia, a small number of Queensland investors contributed some AUD500,000 between July and October 1999.

-From Australia, he went to Port Moresby,.
+From Australia, Musingku went to Port Moresby.
 While in Port Moresby, he tried to set up a bank in the old Hawaiian Bank building, but he was shut down by the PNG government and forced to leave to the Solomon Islands.
 He began again to set up his system, but the Australian police in the Regional Assistance Mission to Solomon Islands (RAMSI) forced him out.
 In 2003 he travelled to Ona's headquarters in Guava, Panguna, Bougainville, and established a bank there.
-Two years later he was able to travel to his ancestral village of Tonu, where he established his bank headquarters in an old cattle farm owned by the paramount chief.